 1. It has a speed lace set up for just around the ankle to help lock in your ankle.
 This will help address issues that those with smaller ankles/heels have with Burton boots and it works well.
 There is a very noticeable difference between the Fiend LTD and the Fiend.

-2. It has Burton’s Auto Cant Tech which allows you to aleviate stress on joints without having the angular feel that canted bindings have.
+2. It has Burton’s Auto-Cant Tech which allows you to alleviate stress on joints without having the angular feel that canted bindings have.